LinyueWeng/Unsupervised-learning-in-sparsely-activated-convolutional-spiking-neural-networks-enabled-by-VDSP/README.md

 → You called `main(train_csnn=False)` but no checkpoint exists yet.
 Run with `train_csnn=True` first.

 **CSNN weights do not converge (stuck near 0 or 1)**
 → `sfd` or `sfp` is mismatched with your device's switching voltages.
-Try reducing `sfd` toward `1.0` and check that your characterisation fit is reasonable.
+Try increasing `sfd` and never below  `1.0` and check that your characterisation fit is reasonable.
 For the Exponential model, run the co-design algorithm.

 **Very low accuracy (near random ~10%)**
-→ The network may have collapsed (all neurons firing the same pattern).
-Increase `r_inhib` in `Model.py` or reduce `n_winners`.
-Also verify that `sfp` and `sfd` are within a reasonable range.
+→ The network may have collapsed.
+If it happens under very strong variations, it is the expected phenomenon.

 **CUDA errors / want to use GPU**
 → The code forces CPU by default.
-To enable GPU, change `device = 'cpu'` to `device = "cuda"` in both `config.py` and `Model.py` line 6.
+To enable GPU, change `device = 'cpu'` to `device = "cuda"` in `config.py`.

 **Training is very slow**
-→ The simulation processes one image at a time and is CPU-bound.
-Reducing `TIMESTEPS` (e.g., to `10`) or the number of SVM training samples in `Training.py` speeds things up significantly.
+→ The simulation processes one image at a time.
+The reference speed is: one run by half an hour.
+Also setting `tau == 1.0` in model.py may increase the speed and gives very close results with `tau == 0.99`.

 ---